 Beyond helping with employee retention, perhaps the most important advantage benefits can give employers in the new workplace is an upsurge in worker job satisfaction.

-Recent surveys indicate that 80% of employees who describe themselves as "highly satisfied" with their benefits also report a high level of job satisfaction.
+Recent surveys indicate that 80 percent of employees who describe themselves as "highly satisfied" with their benefits also report a high level of job satisfaction.

 The strong connection between benefits satisfaction and job satisfaction is evidence that new workplace employees link their vocational happiness with their employer's ability to provide them with various forms of financial, health and other benefits.